A Ghost Story

-A Ghost Story is a 2017 American supernatural drama film written and directed by David Lowery and starring Casey Affleck and Rooney Mara, with Will Oldham, Liz Cardenas Franke, Sonia Acevedo, and Rob Zabrecky in supporting roles.
+A Ghost Story is a 2017 American supernatural drama film written and directed by David Lowery and starring Casey Affleck, Rooney Mara, and Will Oldham.
 It is about a man who becomes a ghost and remains in the house he shared with his wife.

 The film had its world premiere at the Sundance Film Festival on January 22, 2017, and was released by A24 in the United States on July 7, 2017.
-It received positive reviews from critics.
+It received acclaim from critics.

 Plot

-A woman mentions to her musician husband that she moved a lot as a child and took to hiding little notes wherever she lived.
-The couple are in disagreement about moving away.
-Occasionally they hear strange noises and one night there is a loud bang, the source of which they are unable to define.
+A woman (credited as "M") mentions to her musician husband (credited as "C") that as a child, she moved residences frequently and took to hiding little notes wherever she lived.
+C is resistant to M's desire to move, creating tension within their relationship.
+When he finally accepts, they hear a loud bang while asleep, the source of which they are unable to identify.

-Shortly afterwards the husband is killed in a car accident a short distance from the house.
-At the hospital his wife views his body, covering it with a sheet before departing.
-The husband awakens and, still covered by the sheet, wanders through the hospital.
-He is invisible to the living, as he is now a ghost.
-A door of light opens before him but he makes no attempt to approach it and it closes.
+Shortly afterwards, C is killed in a car accident nearby.
+At the hospital, M covers his body with a sheet before departing.
+C awakens as a ghost, invisible to the living.
+Still covered with the sheet, he wanders through the hospital.
+A door of light opens in front of him, but he makes no attempt to approach it and it closes.

-The ghost walks home and sees Linda, his landlord, drop off a pie.
-When the wife gets home she sits on the floor and eats the pie until she vomits.

-Unable to communicate, the ghost watches while the wife grieves and then begins to proceed with her life.
-In the house next door he sees a ghost covered by a flower-print sheet who communicates that it is waiting for someone, though it does not remember who.
+C walks home and sees Linda, his landlady, drop off a pie.
+M arrives and eats the pie until she vomits.
+Unable to communicate with her, C watches M grieve before proceeding with her life.
+In the house next door, he sees another ghost covered by a flower-print sheet who says that they are waiting for someone, though they do not remember who.

-The wife comes home with a man whom she kisses in the doorway, and the ghost makes the lights flicker and knocks books from a shelf.
-Later, the wife listens to one of her husband's songs and recalls when he played her the recording for the first time.
-She moves away but first writes a short note and hides it in a gap between some molding, which she paints over.
-The ghost picks at the paint but he is unable to reach the note.
+Upon discovering that M is dating another man, C jealously creates disturbances inside the house.
+Books fall from a shelf, and M finds one lying open at the story "A Haunted House" by Virginia Woolf, which tells of a ghostly couple whose love lingers beyond death.
+Later, M listens to one of C's songs and recalls the first time he played it for her.
+She moves away, but first writes a note and hides it in a gap between some molding, which she paints over.
+C picks at the paint but is unable to reach the note.

-A Spanish-speaking mother moves into the house with her young son and daughter.
-The ghost watches them eat, play the piano and celebrate Christmas.
+Later, a Spanish-speaking single mother moves into the house with her young son and daughter.
+C watches them eat, play the piano and celebrate Christmas.
 The children begin to sense his presence and become frightened.
-One night, the ghost knocks a framed photo of the family off the piano and smashes dishes in the kitchen.
-The family moves out and the ghost again scrapes at the paint.
+One night, he knocks a framed photo of the family off the piano and smashes dishes in the kitchen.
+The family moves out and the ghost continues scraping at the paint.